 What is Certified Organic?

 Unfortunately the term ‘organic’ is not currently regulated under Australian law, meaning that anyone growing produce or making a product can claim organic as long as they’re using natural methods or using at least one natural ingredient.
-This is why it is important for you to always look for ‘certified organic’ and a trusted certification logo, like our Bud logo.
+This is why it is important for you to always look for ‘certified organic’ and a trusted certification logo, like our Bud logo, on organic products.

 What’s the difference between something labelled ‘organic’ and something that is certified organic?

 When consumers choose a product that carries a certification logo like the Australian Organic (AOL) Bud logo they are protected by consumer laws.
 AOL’s trusted certification partners routinely and randomly audits and tests businesses and products that use our Bud logo.
 AOL’s Bud logo is an Australian Government approved certification logo.
 Products wearing the Bud logo must follow the requirements and regulations set out in the certification rules.

 How do I know if something is truly certified organic?

 By looking for a certification logo on a product you can trust that the product is certified.
 This tick of approval means the product has been put through a rigorous process of certification and has met all of the requirements.
 Be aware of imitations – there are plenty of products in the cosmetic and skincare industry that are marketed as organic but their ingredients wouldn’t pass the Certification Rules.